roglew/pappy-proxy/README.md

 ```

 And that's it!
 The proxy will by default be running on port 8000 and bound to localhost (to keep the hackers out).
 You can modify the port/interface in `config.json`.
 You can list all your intercepted requests with `ls`, view a full request with `vfq <reqid>` or view a full response with `vfs <reqid>`.
 Right now, the only command to delete requests is `filter_prune` which deletes all the requests that aren't in the current context (look at the sections on the context/filter strings for more information on that).

+Here's everything you need to know to get the basics done:

+* This quickstart assumes you've used Burp Suite
+* Make a directory for your project and `cd` into it in the terminal.
+Type `pappy` into the terminal and hit enter
+* Commands are entered into the prompt that appears
+* The proxy starts listening on port 8000 once the program starts
+* Use `ls` to look at recent requests, `ls a` to look at the entire history
+* You will use the number in the `id` column to perform actions on that request
+* Use `vfq <id>` and `vfs <id>` to view full requests/responses
+* Use `ic` to modify requests with a text editor as they go through the proxy or `ic req rsp` to modify both requests and responses
+* Use `rp <id>` to send a request to the repeater.
+In the repeater, use `<leader>f` to send the current buffer (you may need to configre a leader key in vim).
+Use `:qa!` to quit the repeater.

+If you want to do more, I highly suggest reading the whole readme!

 Lite Mode
 ---------